CoriBeemish/influential-cs-books/README.md

 76. [The Productive Programmer](http://nealford.com/books/productiveprogrammer) by Neil Ford
 77. [The Art of Deception](http://www.amazon.com/exec/obidos/tg/detail/-/0764569597) by Kevin Mitnick
 78. [The Career Programmer: Guerilla Tactics for an Imperfect World](http://www.christopherduncan.com/thecareerprogrammer.aspx) by Christopher Duncan
-79. [Paradigms of Artificial Intelligence Programming: Case studies in Common Lisp](http://norvig.com/paip.html) by Peter Norvig (free ebook)
+79. [Paradigms of Artificial Intelligence Programming: Case studies in Common Lisp](https://github.com/norvig/paip-lisp) by Peter Norvig (Free Ebook)
 80. [Masters of Doom](http://www.amazon.com/Masters-Doom-Created-Transformed-Culture/dp/0812972155) by David Kushner
 81. [Pragmatic Unit Testing in C# with NUnit](http://pragprog.com/book/utc2/pragmatic-unit-testing-in-c-with-nunit) by Andy Hunt and Dave Thomas
 82. [How To Solve It](https://notendur.hi.is/hei2/teaching/Polya_HowToSolveIt.pdf) by George Polya (free PDF)